owagner/hm2mqtt/README.md

 * val - the actual value, in numeric format
 * hm_addr - source HM device address and channel number
+* hm_getid - will be set in responses to get requests and contains the payload from the get message

 Datapoints with type _ACTION_ are sent with the MQTT retain  flag set to _false_, all others with retain set to _true_.
 _ACTION_s e.G. are press reports (PRESS_SHORT, PRESS_LONG, PRESS_CONT)